dakhama-mehdi/Scan-broken-owner/README.md

 # How to use :

- Script will be available in two version PS1 or GUI (with EXE files signed)

- Copy the script on ISE, lanuch it from machine in the domain and sample user
+ Copy the script from "Source Code" folder on ISE and lanuch it from the machine on the domain with sample user account

  No advance right is needed